Directly to the content

 For fasting to act as a health-promoting stimulus, certain conditions must be met:

-It is essential to provide the body with sufficient nutrients between fasting periods.
-A lack of essential vitamins, minerals or calories can reverse the positive effects of fasting and lead to fatigue, muscle loss or weakened immune function.
+Between fasting periods, it is essential to provide the body with sufficient nutrients.A lack of essential vitamins, minerals, or calories can reverse the positive effects of fasting and lead to fatigue, muscle loss, or a weakened immune function.

-Adequate duration and intensity
+Appropriate duration and intensity

 • Short fasting (12–16 hours): Promotes regeneration and activates processes such as ketosis and autophagy without putting too much strain on the body.

-Conclusion: The art of fasting properly
+Conclusion: The art of proper fasting

 Quellen